swiftlang/swift/docs/Android.md

    Ubuntu 18.04 or Ubuntu 16.04.
 Before attempting to build for Android, please make sure you are able to build for Linux by following the instructions in the Swift project README.
-2. The latest version of the Android NDK (r23b at the time of this writing), available to download here: https://developer.android.com/ndk/downloads/index.html.
+3. The latest version of the Android LTS NDK (r25b at the time of this writing), available to download here: https://developer.android.com/ndk/downloads/index.html.
 3. An Android device with remote debugging enabled or the emulator.
 We require